Skip to content

 What we tend to see on Lethbridge files

 Inside the city, Mayor Magrath Drive and 3 Avenue South produce the bulk of in-person moving violations.
-School and playground zones across the west side run high enough volumes of photo radar that we routinely see repeat tickets from the same driver, same week.
+School and playground zones along these corridors and through the west side carry the doubled-fine treatment under the March 13, 2026 schedule — meaning a standard 30 km/h over ticket in one of those zones is $658, not $329.

 Southern Alberta carries a strong agricultural and commercial freight population — sugar beet harvest, feedlot operations, and cross-border trucking through Coutts.
-CVOR exposure and weight tickets show up enough on those files to make the ticket dollar amount the smaller piece of the picture.
+CVOR and NSC exposure shows up enough on commercial-driver files that the ticket dollar amount is rarely the part that matters most.
+A single inspection-station weight or log book violation can shift a carrier’s CVOR score in ways the driver doesn’t immediately see.

 No obligation